Proserpine State High School: Don McDermid

+Principal Don McDermid is the current acting principal of Proserpine State High School and has been since at least 2012.
+Noteably he was a finalist for Australian Secondary Principal of the Year 2012.

 History

 Campus

 The school was established in 1963.
 Since then, several buildings have been refurbished and a number of new structures have been erected but the school still retains a lot of its original façades and layout.
 The school contains many lettered blocks, starting from A block right up to O block.
-N block is the area of the school where the grade 7s are, O block grade 8s, D block grade 9s and A block grades 10–12.
+N block is the area of the school where the grade 7s are, D block grade 8s, the Quadrangle grades 9-10, and A block grades 11–12.

 Over the last two decades, significant investment has occurred at the school, on 13 March 2019 a new $20 million upgrade and expansion was launched by Education Minister Grace Grace.
-Stage 1 of this project will include the construction of a new two-level learning centre comprising five classrooms, one flexible learning area, a design studio and covered under-croft area, with the potential to add an extra four classrooms later, this is expected to be completed by December 2019.
-Stage 2 of the project expected to start in July 2019 is the construction of a new performing arts centre, this is due for completion in late 2020.
+Stage 1 of this project included the construction of a new two-level learning centre comprising five classrooms, one flexible learning area, a design studio and covered under-croft area, with the potential to add an extra four classrooms later, this was completed in December 2019.
+Stage 2 of the project started as expected in July 2019, the construction of a new performing arts centre, this is completed in late 2020.